DeekshaPrabhakar/Trivia/backend/README.md

 #### GET /questions
 - General:
-    - Returns a list of category objects, current category (if selected), question objects, success value, and total number of questions
+    - Returns a list of questions, number of total questions, current category, categories
-    - Results are paginated in groups of 8.
+    - Results are paginated in groups of 10.
 Include a request argument to choose page number, starting from 1.
 - Sample: `http://127.0.0.1:5000/questions`

 ```{